thaynes43/thaynes43.github.io/docs/cluster2-talos/cluster-template.md

 I had to add `"int128/kubelogin!!?as=kubectl-oidc_login&type=script" \` to what was installed in the container to access my cluster since it requires auth.
 However, omnictl is released with other binaries and `"siderolabs/omni!!?as=omnictl&type=script"` pulls the wrong binaries.
 I found [this PR](https://github.com/jpillora/installer/pull/45#issuecomment-2403866231) which would let me specify which binaries using that tool but it appears to have gone stale.
 This is lower priority for now as I want to move onto flux.

 Flux bootstrapping appears to require SOPS for handling it's dirty secrets.
 Next up we must dig in and understand wtf sops is.

+### Act 2 - Update 2

+devcontainer has omnictl now but no envvar for config and `Error: open /home/vscode/.config/omni/config: no such file or directory`.